On the structure of W-algebras in type A: Universal objects for cosets of -algebras in type

-see \eqref{Heisenberg norm} for the definition of the Heisenberg vertex algebra $\pi^{J_{N,n+r}}$.
 The remaining fields of conformal weights $[\sigma]_{n+r},[\sigma]_{n+r}$ (including the multiplicities) describe modules extending the embedding \eqref{subalgebra of length two W}, which can be taken as the bases of $\C^m$ and $\overline{\C}^m$ in \eqref{weyl modules in module extesion} under the BRST reduction $H_{f_m}$ after some quantum corrections, thanks to Conjecture \ref{conj:successive_reductions}.
-Therefore, we expect that this family of $\W$-algebras is obtained as quotients of a universal vertex algebra $\W_{\infty}^{[2;\sigma]}[c,\lambda]$ such that \begin{itemize} \item it is a vertex algebra defined and free over the polynomial ring $\C[c,\lambda]$ and is of strong generating type
+Therefore, we expect that this family of $\W$-algebras is obtained as quotients of a universal vertex algebra $\W_{\infty}^{[2;\sigma]}[c,\lambda]$ such that \begin{itemize} \item it is a vertex algebra freely defined over the polynomial ring $\C[c,\lambda]$ and of strong generating type

 \item it is an extension of two copies of $\W_\infty$-algebras \cite{L}